zxkeyy/printAscii/README.md

 - The order of the arguments must be as specified
 ### Available options:
 - `-i` : inverses the resulting Ascii image colors.
+- `-m 0..2` : changes the mode of calculating which Ascii character is printed.
 - `-a 0..255` : converts pixels with 0 alpha to the value specified.
 - `-t 0..255` : changes the threshold for converting pixels to black or white.
 - `-w [output width]` : resizes the output to the given width in Ascii characters.